anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 RA:
 : Registration Authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.
-This component is co-located with the domain registrar, as in BRSKI {{RFC8995}}
+In BRSKI-PRM this is a functionality of the domain registrar, as in BRSKI {{RFC8995}}.

 RER:
 : Registrar Enrollment-Request is the CSR of a PER sent to the CA by the domain registrar (RA).